-Destruction of data (accidental of wilful intent) This includes the deletion of electronic data
+Destruction of data (accidental of wilful intent)

+This includes the deletion of electronic data.

-· Loss of data
+Loss of data

-This can include, theft from Whitgreave Primary, theft from an employee's or Governor's car or home, data on a laptop that is lost or stolen, lost in the post, an email that is not received by the intended recipient.
-Loss can be internal to the Primary e.g. missing or mislaid files
+This can include, theft from Whitgreave Primary School, theft from an employee's or Governor's car or home, data on a laptop that is lost or stolen, lost in the post, an email that is not received by the intended recipient.
+Loss can be internal to Whitgreave Primary School e.g. missing or mislaid files.

-Alteration of data (accidental or wilful intent)
+• Alteration of data (accidental or wilful intent)